-Admiral Richardson graduated from the U. S. Naval Academy in 1982 with a Bachelor of Science in Physics.
-He also holds Masters Degrees from the Massachusetts Institute of Technology and the Woods Hole Oceano-graphic Institution, and the National War College.
+Admiral John Richardson graduated from the U.S. Naval Academy in 1982 with a Bachelor of Science in Physics.
+He also holds master's degrees in electrical engineering from the Massachusetts Institute of Technology and Woods Hole Oceanographic Institution, and National Security Strategy from the National War College.

-Admiral Richardson served in USS PARCHE (SSN 683), USS GEORGE C. MARSHALL (SSBN 654) and USS SALT LAKE CITY (SSN 716).
-He commanded USS HONOLULU (SSN 718) in Pearl Harbor, Hawaii and was awarded the James Bond Stockdale Leadership Award.
+At sea, Admiral Richardson served on USS PARCHE (SSN 683), USS GEORGE C. MARSHALL (SSBN 654), and USS SALT LAKE CITY (SSN 716).
+He commanded USS HONOLULU (SSN 718) in Pearl Harbor, Hawaii.

-Admiral Richardson served as Commodore of Submarine Development Squadron 12 in Groton, Connecticut; Commander, Submarine Group 8; Commander, Submarine Allied Naval Forces South; Deputy Commander, U. S. 6th
+Admiral Richardson also served as Commodore of Submarine Development

-Fleet; Chief of Staff, U. S. Naval Forces Europe and U. S. Naval Forces Africa, in Naples Italy; and Commander, Naval Submarine Forces in Norfolk, Virginia.
+Squadron (DEVRON) 12; Commander, Submarine Group 8; Commander, Submarine Allied Naval Forces South; Deputy Commander, U.S. 6th Fleet; Chief of Staff, U.S. Naval Forces Europe and U.S. Naval Forces Africa; Commander, Naval Submarine Forces; and Director of Naval Reactors.

-Admiral Richardson's staff assignments include duty in the Attack Submarine Division on the Chief of Naval Operations staff; Naval Aide to the President; prospective commanding officer instructor for Commander, Submarine Forces, U. S. Pacific Fleet; Assistant Deputy Director for Regional Operations on the Joint Staff; and Director of Strategy and Policy at U. S. Joint Forces Command.
+His staff assignments include duty in the Attack Submarine Division on the Chief of Naval Operations staff; Naval Aide to the President; prospective commanding officer instructor for Commander, Submarine Forces, U.S. Pacific Fleet; Assistant Deputy Director for Regional Operations on the Joint Staff; and Director of Strategy and Policy at U.S. Joint Forces Command.

-Admiral Richardson served on teams that have been awarded the Presidential Unit Citation, the Joint Meritorious Unit Citation, the Navy Unit Citation, and the Battle Efficiency E Awards.
+Admiral Richardson served on teams that have been awarded the Presidential Unit Citation, the Joint Meritorious Unit Award, the Navy Unit Commendation, and the Navy "E" Ribbon.
+He was awarded the Vice Admiral Stockdale Award for his time in command of USS HONOLULU.

 Admiral Richardson assumed duties as Director, Naval Nuclear Propulsion, on November 2, 2012.
-On August 5, 2015, Admiral Richardson was confirmed as the 31st Chief of Naval Operations by the U.S. Senate, turning over duties as Director, Naval Nuclear Propulsion, on August 14, 2015.
+He served as the 31st Chief of Naval Operations from September 2015 to August 2019.
+Admiral Richardson retired in August 2019 after 37 years of service.